cmerk2021/wireguard-manager/README.md

 - **Reusable resources** — define subnet lists, DNS profiles, and endpoints once, reference them across any tunnel
 - **Rich terminal output** — colored status tables, live peer stats, panels with transfer data
 - **Safe key handling** — generate key pairs in one command, validation catches missing or placeholder keys before any tunnel comes up
-- **Seamless elevation** — automatically relaunches as administrator when needed; no manual UAC prompts
 - **Health-aware `up`** — polls for a WireGuard handshake after the tunnel service starts, warns with troubleshooting tips if none arrives, and optionally pings a host behind each peer to confirm end-to-end reachability

 ---